s-sunkum/BitByBit-Peer-Evalutation-Tool/README.md

 - Yusen:
   - Worked on the controller code for authenticating student and teacher logins, delete functionality for teachers, and tracking sessions and styling
 - Thomas:
-  - Worked on the testing section and styling
+  - Worked on the testing section and styling and assisted with controller code
 ### Running The Application
 To Run PeerEval:
 - Go into the PeerEval directory with ```cd peerEval```